ppy/osu-wiki/wiki/Contests/Monthly_Beatmapping_Contest/en.md

 - **Judging (1.5 weeks):** Competitive entries are judged by different experienced beatmappers.
 - **Rewards:** Winners are announced and prizes are redeemed.

 The judging portion of each contest overlaps with the next month's contest's beatmapping portion.
+Screening and judging may be formatted differently for smaller game modes.

 ## Ruleset

 Submissions for the MBC must abide by the following rules:

+- **Submissions must be in the contest's specified game mode.**
 - **Submissions must follow the month's beatmapping limitation/theme.** The limitation/theme differs month by month and is detailed on each contest's announcement post.
 - **Submissions must be a single difficulty from one of the month's selected songs.** Selected songs differ month by month and are included in each contest's announcement post.
 - **Submissions must be in `.osz` format.** Storyboarded content will not be considered.
-- **Submissions must be in the osu! game mode.** Other game modes will be considered after trialing this contest with osu! only.
 - **Submissions must *not* be uploaded to the osu! website through the Beatmap Submission System (*BSS*).** Creators of each entry are anonymous during the screening and judging processes.
 - **Submissions must abide by the [ranking criteria](/wiki/Ranking_Criteria).**